-where:\\ $\bullet$ $t'$ is defined from $E(t')=E(t)\cup\{e\} \setminus \{e'\}$ if this set of edges defines a tree,\\ $\bullet$ $t'=t$ otherwise. \medbreak
+where:\\ $\bullet$ $t'$ is defined from $E(t')=(E(t)\cup\{e\}) \setminus \{e'\}$ if this set of edges defines a tree,\\ $\bullet$ $t'=t$ otherwise. \medbreak

 \NewKernel{Exchange the status of two edges of $G$}{labela}{ Suppose $X_0 \in \TT{G}{n}$ is given.
-To get $X_1\sim K^{\Kerref{labela}}(X_0,.)$, just set $X_1\eqd \Ex(X_0,{\bf e}_1,{\bf e}_2)$ where $({\bf e}_1,{\bf e}_2)$ are two edges taken uniformly and independently in $E$.} \Analysis: Clearly aperiodic, irreducible and symmetric: $\uniform(\TT{G}{n})$ is the unique invariant distribution.
-Ergodicity is ensured by Perron-Frobeni\"us theorem. \\ \Drawback: If $|E|$ is big compared to $n$, most of the transitions will let $t$ unchanged, which results in a very long mixing time.
+To get $X_1\sim K^{\Kerref{labela}}(X_0,.)$, just set $X_1\eqd \Ex(X_0,{\bf e}_1,{\bf e}_2)$ where ${\bf e}_1$ and ${\bf e}_2$ are two edges taken uniformly and independently in $E$.} \Analysis: The chain is clearly aperiodic, irreducible and symmetric; $\uniform(\TT{G}{n})$ is its unique invariant distribution and ergodicity is ensured by the Perron-Frobeni\"us theorem.\\ \Drawback: If $|E|$ is big compared to $n$, most of the transitions will leave $t$ unchanged, which results in a very long mixing time.
 When $t$ is changed, checking the tree property is expensive for large $n$.